 Pictured above is the flag of Japan.
 Nobody has any problem with it and its simple and understated design reflects Japanese culture very well.

 Fun fact: The Japanese flag is called ‘Himomaru’ (日の丸) which literally translates to ‘The sun’s circle’.
 You’ll often find school children drawing a red circle for the sun instead of yellow for this exact reason.

 A controversial and polarizing flag of a dark time in Japan’s history.

 What does the Japanese rising sun flag mean?

-The imperial rising sun flag was used from the 1868’s – 1945 by the Japanese army and Navy.
-Due to the war crimes commited by Japan in WWII and throughout their ‘expansion’ it has negative connotations.
+The imperial rising sun flag was used from the 1868’s to 1945 by the Japanese Army and Navy.
+Due to the war crimes committed by Japan in WWII and throughout their ‘expansion’ it has negative connotations.

 For many Korean and Chinese people (if not, much of the world) it’s a reminder of a time better forgotten, or at least not still paraded on the Japanese Navy ships to this day.

 The land of the rising sun